 Any clarification submitted by a Bidder in respect to its Bid and that is not in response to a request by TMA shall not be considered.
 TMA's request for clarification and the response shall be in writing.
 Clarification may be sought on any aspect of the Technical Bid, to allow TMA to accurately evaluate the Technical Bids received.
 If a Bidder does not provide clarifications of its bid by the date and time set in TMA's request for clarification, its bid may be rejected.
 33. Technical After the technical evaluation is complete, TMA shall notify those Bidders whose Bids evaluations meet the minimum technical score and therefore progress to appointment to the outcome Framework and shall inform all the bidders of their score and shall provide panellists notification observations of their bid. and feedback Until a formal Contract is prepared and executed or otherwise stated, the notification of award shall not constitute a binding Contract.
-La addition TOAA shall sincultan a cush watifuth and Didden cush and Danie and did not made In addition, TMA shall simultaneously notify those Bidders whose Proposals did not meet the minimum technical score and whom therefore are deemed unsuccessful and shall therefore not progress to appointment to the Framework.
+In addition, TMA shall simultaneously notify those Bidders whose Proposals did not meet the minimum technical score and whom therefore are deemed unsuccessful and shall therefore not progress to appointment to the Framework.
 For unsuccessful Bidders TMA shall inform them of their score and provide feedback on the strengths and weaknesses of the Technical Bid.
-24 No action 34.
-No-action For Framework Agreements with an expected value greater than \$250,000, the period unsuccessful Bidders shall be given an opportunity of 3 calendar days from the point of notification, to raise any queries regarding the evaluation outcome. notification, to raise any queries regarding the evaluation outcome.
+34. No-action For Framework Agreements with an expected value greater than \$250,000, the period unsuccessful Bidders shall be given an opportunity of 3 calendar days from the point of notification, to raise any queries regarding the evaluation outcome.
 At the expiry of the 3 days a framework agreement shall be awarded to the successful tenderer.
 35. Contracting For Framework Agreements with an expected value greater than \$250,000, the unsuccessful Bidders shall be given an opportunity of 3 calendar days from the point of notification, to raise any queries regarding the evaluation outcome.
-At the evening of the 2 days of removes the superior to hell be eveneded to the events.
-At the expiry of the 3 days a framework agreement shall be awarded to the successful tenderer.
+At the suming of the 2 days of framewords are supplied to the little of At the expiry of the 3 days a framework agreement shall be awarded to the successful tenderer.
 36. Assignment The Assignment start date shall be after both parties sign the contract and is anticipated start date to be the date stated in the Bidding Data Sheet .
-37. Due Diligence TMA may commission a Due Diligence review, on any procurement process irrespective 57.
-Due biligence of value, for any purpose, at any time to establish the veracity of statements made in the or value, for any purpose, at any time to establish the veracity of statements made in the submitted bid with regard to previous experience, capability, key personnel, organisational structures, key policies, or any other aspect of the tenderer's bid.
+37. Due Diligence TMA may commission a Due Diligence review, on any procurement process irrespective of value, for any purpose, at any time to establish the veracity of statements made in the , , , , , , , , , , , , , , , , , , , , submitted bid with regard to previous experience, capability, key personnel, organisational structures, key policies, or any other aspect of the tenderer's bid.